petermatts/petermatts/Repos.md

 - Lottery Sim/Prob calculator
   - Scrape lottery drawing histories (powerball and megamillions)
   - Do statistical analysis and simulate drawings
+- Code Formatter
+  - VS Code extension
+  - Will support proper code styling i.e. spacing and indentation and more
+  - Still in early stages of developement

 ### **Future**
 - Stock Analyzer
   - ML/AI
   - FFT???
-- Code Formatter VS Code Extension
-  - As the name implies, a VS Code extension that formats code neatly to users desired style
-    - Hanging braces, inline braces, etc.
-  - Should be a fairly simple and easy project
 - Runtime Analysis Parser
   - Parse through code and generate a runtime analysis in big-O notation
   - Might be difficult but could be really cool